jibujacob/Blog_MERN/README.md

         5.User should be able to update their profile.

-    Kubernetes Environment Secrets to be setup
+    Kubernetes Environment Secrets to be setup before deployment JWT_KEY
-        JWT_KEY
         CLOUDINARY_CLOUD_NAME
         CLOUDINARY_API_KEY